GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 I was born and raised in New York City.
 Besides the famous nickname, "the Big Apple," New York City is also known as "the melting pot of the world."
 Having come from both an ethnically-diverse heritage and geographical location, it surprises me how often — outside of New York — I have to explain just how diverse Latinx people are, from skin tone and hair texture, to religion, music, dance, and even language.
 For example, not only are there different dialects of Spanish, but if one's family is like mine and has been in the U.S. a few generations, it may be less likely that you are fully bilingual and fluent in Spanish (and that that's okay).

+{{< img-right src="hhm-2022-u-s-army-ww2" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

+My grandfather was the first in his family born in the United States.
+He served overseas in the U.S. Army during World War II as a sergeant but this photo of him in uniform was taken shortly after he enlisted.
+He and my grandmother met at a United Service Organizations (USO) event after the war, and the rest, as they say, is history.

 **How do you show up as Latinx?
 Why is that important to you?**